Fitting High-Dimensional Interaction Models with Error Control: Searching Interaction Spaces

 While our results do not focus on speed, it is worth mentioning that RAI easily improves speed by a factor of 10-20 over the Lasso.
 This is notable since the Lasso is computed using glmnet \citep{glmnet}, a highly optimized Fortran package, while RAI is coded in R and is geared toward conceptual clarity as opposed to speed.
-It also does not implement the improvement provided by VIF \citep{LinFU11}.
-Even outside of these considerations, RAI also does not have to compute the full interaction space.
+Furthermore, RAI also does not have to compute the full interaction space.

-Next, consider a comparatively large feature space case: 2,000 observations with 10,000 explanatory features.
+Next, consider a comparatively large feature space: 2,000 observations with 10,000 explanatory features.
 In this case, the maximum observed correlation between features is .177.
 Both RAI and the Lasso are only given the marginal variables because the full second-order interaction space has 50 million features.
 Traditional forward stepwise is also very time intensive to run on models of this size even without considering the interaction space.
 Therefore, an intelligent search procedure is required to identify signal.
 Random forests were excluded given the excessive time required to fit them off-the-shelf.

-Figure \ref{fig:large-p} shows the risk and model size resulting from the algorithms fit to these data.
+Figure \ref{fig:perf} shows the risk and model size resulting from the algorithms fit to these data.
 When comparing the risk of the algorithms, RAI always outperforms both Lasso models, often by 55-90\%.
 The overlapping region in the plot merely shows the variability in the difficulty of data cases.

 RAI only identifies 1.6 true features on average, and rarely identifies all four.
-This is in large part due to the number of hypotheses that need to be rejected in order to identify an interaction such as $\X_7\X_8\X_9\X_{10}$.
+As before, this is in large part due to the number of hypotheses that need to be rejected in order to identify an interaction such as $\X_7\X_8\X_9\X_{10}$.
 At least seven tests must be rejected, starting with the marginal terms, some second- and third-order interactions, and lastly the true feature.
-As the last test of $\X_7\X_8\X_9\X_{10}$ cannot even be conducted until all previous tests have been rejected, there is a high barrier to identifying such complex interactions.
 That being said, significant progress toward this true feature is made in all cases.
 For example, the model includes features such as $\X_7\X_8$ and $\X_8\X_9$ or $\X_7\X_9\X_{10}$.
-Therefore, in the small-$m$ case, the true fitted space is not much larger than that considered by the Lasso.
-RAI performs better in this case because it does not need to consider the full complexity of the 61,000 features in the interaction space.